 What are the expectations for training per semester or annually?

-The expectation is that all faculty and academic staff participate and complete approximately three hours of training and seminars per academic year.
+The expectation is that all faculty and academic staff participate in and complete one ABCA approved event (approximately 90 minutes) per academic year.
 We will have a variety of ways to participate and meet this expectation.

 Because of your feedback, we made some valuable modifications to the ABCA Program: